carbon-language/carbon-lang/docs/project/pull_request_workflow.md

    > git push upstream HEAD:pull-N-feature-basic
    ```

-   This will require you to have access to create this branch in the upstream
+   Everyone marked as a contributor to Carbon is allowed to push branches if the
+   name matches `pull-*` without pull request or other process.
+They can be
+   force pushed as necessary and deleted.
+These branch names should only be used
+   for this ephemeral purpose.
+All other branch names are protected.

-   repository.
-If you don't already have this access, feel free to ask someone
+   If you don't (yet) have this permission, feel free to ask anyone who does --
-   with access to do this step for you (they can).
-We'll try to make sure anyone
-   routinely developing a stack of pull requests has the access they need for
-   this (but don't worry, it doesn't impact the access to the main branch).
+   anyone can checkout your pull request and push it to a branch with this name
+   pattern for use in a stacked series of commits.

 3. Create your stacked branch on your fork: